vibakar/MERN-stack-file-upload/README.md

-### full-stack application with React, Express, and MongoDB for file upload
+### Full-stack application with React, Express, and MongoDB for file upload

 ## To start frontend